google/zetasql/docs/data-types.md

 + `-inf`
 + 0 or -0 &mdash; All zero values are considered equal when grouping.
 + `+inf`

+#### Grouping with arrays

+An `ARRAY` type is groupable if its element type is groupable.

+Two arrays are in the same group if and only if one of the following statements is true:

++ The two arrays are both `NULL`.
++ The two arrays have the same number of elements and all corresponding elements are in the same groups.

+#### Grouping with structs

+A `STRUCT` type is groupable if its field types are groupable.

+Two structs are in the same group if and only if one of the following statements is true:

++ The two structs are both `NULL`.
++ All corresponding field values between the structs are in the same groups.

 ### Comparable data types